Yusadolat/yusadolat.me/src/pages/posts/2020-11-23-install-terraform-on-linux-with-script.md

 * preview of infrastructure changes before they are implemented.
 * integrates a very large number of providers.
-* run infrastructure Windows, Linux and Mac
+* run infrastructure on Windows, Linux, and Mac

 Let's have a look at the install Terraform on Linux with just a single script.
 This script automates the installation terraform and all you need to do this script in your Linux terminal.